9th Col Moschin Regiment: the spearhead

 It unquestionably represents the spearhead of the Italian Armytraining among the strictest, toughest and most selective in the Italian armed forces, such as to obtain the raider qualification only after a long process of about two years.

-The only department to participate in all missions in which the Italian Army has been involvedIt is also the first in the armed forces to be composed exclusively of professional soldiers, since 1953 (only conscripts could join the support companies).
-For more than half a century it has been framed in the Folgore Parachute Brigade, where, until 2000 selects 'valuable' trainees from the troop (always at the voluntary request of the paratrooper).
-The selections will open up to the rest of the Armed Force, as far as permanent service troops are concerned, at the beginning of the new millennium.
+The only department to participate in all the missions in which the Italian Army was involvedIt is also the first in the armed forces to be composed exclusively of professional soldiers, since 1953 (only conscripts could join the support companies).
+For more than half a century it has been framed in the Folgore Parachute Brigade, where, until 2000 selects “valuable” students from the troops (always upon voluntary request of the Paratrooper).
+The selections will be opened to the rest of the Armed Forces, as far as the troops in permanent service are concerned, at the beginning of the new millennium.

 In recent years, thanks to a special procedure, they can gain access by qualifying as Incursor, also military personnel not on permanent service.
-Leave 'Mamma Folgore', as the Brigade is romantically called by long-standing raiders, in 2014to transit, as mentioned, in the COMFOSE.
+Leave “Mamma Folgore”, as the Brigade was romantically called by the old raiders, in 2014to transit, as mentioned, in the COMFOSE.

 World War I

-The history of the Regiment can be associated with that of some of the Arditi units of the First World War, in particular the IX Assault Division.
-The Arditi imposed themselves on the military scene, gaining an impressive reputation for their acts of heroism and the violence of their actions.
-The Arditi were specialists in assaults with hand grenade throwing and knife fighting in enemy trenches.
+The history of the Regiment can be associated with that of some Arditi units of the First World War, in particular the IX Assault Department.
+The Arditi imposed themselves on the military scene, earning an impressive reputation thanks to their acts of heroism and the violence of their actions.
+The Arditi were specialists in assaults with the throwing of hand grenades and in fighting with bladed weapons in enemy trenches.

 The IX Department, in particular, distinguished itself on Mount Grappa, where the 15 June 1918 urgently went up with 600 daring men led by Major Giovanni Messe to recover the lost lines.

 At 22, Valle San Lorenzo, Col Fagheron and Col Fenilon were recaptured.
 That left the Col Moschin.
-At 7:10 In the morning of 16 June 1918, Messe's Arditi (despite the fact that the Italian artillery had not yet extended their fire as ordered) set off to attack the Col Moschin (municipality of Solagna).
+At 7:10 On the morning of June 16, 1918, the Arditi of Messe (despite the fact that the Italian artillery had not yet extended its fire as ordered) set out to attack the Col Moschin (municipality of Solagna).

 After 10 minutes, the summit was retaken, however, taking numerous prisoners (more than 300) and taking many machine guns.

-A few days later he took part in the conquest of Asolone (municipality of Pove), which cost the IX an enormous tribute of blood and was only temporary, because an opposing counterattack got the better of his exhausted forces.
-In just a few hours, the 9th lost almost 50% of its forces.
+A few days later he took part in the conquest of Asolone (municipality of Pove), which cost the IX an enormous tribute in blood and was only temporary, because an enemy counterattack got the better of his exhausted forces.
+In a few hours the IX lost almost 50% of its forces.

 World War II

 During the Second World War, the 20 July 1942, an Arditi Regiment was formed in Santa Severa, which a few months later was named the 10th Arditi Regiment.
-The unit, with its blue flame insignia, operated under the Operations Office of the Royal Army General Staff.
-Employed in operations behind enemy lines in Tunisia, Algeria, and in Sicily invaded by the Allies, it ceased to exist the 8 September 1943.
+The unit, with a blue flame insignia, operated under the command of the Operations Office of the General Staff of the Royal Army.
+Employed in operations behind enemy lines in Tunisia, Algeria, and in Sicily invaded by the Allies, the 8 September 1943.

 War of Liberation

-The 1st Battalion, also known as the Arditi Battalion 'Boschetti' after the name of its commander, originally comprised of three companies numbered 101st, 102nd and 103rd (paratroopers, swimmers then 'landing' and truckettes then 'land'), deployed in Sardinia in January 1943, after the proclamation of the armistice of the 8 September 1943 remained stationed on the island as a mobile reserve.
+The I Battalion, also known as the “Boschetti” Arditi Battalion from the name of its commander, originally made up of three companies numbered 101st, 102nd and 103rd (paratroopers, swimmers then “landing” and trucks then “terrestrial”), deployed in Sardinia in January 1943, after the proclamation of the armistice of 8 September 1943 remained stationed on the island as a mobile reserve.

-Renamed the 9th Assault Division, it was reorganised in 1944 into a landing company, a land company and a special company (102nd, 123rd and 110th), becoming part of the 20 March 1944 in the 1st Motorised Regiment in the process of being transformed into the Italian Liberation Corps, framed by the 27 June also the 'Guide' Volunteer Squadron, which represented the Cavalry in the Italian Liberation Corps.
-The IX Assault Squadron 'Arditi' was engaged in the Marche region in June.
+Renamed IX Assault Department, it was reorganized in 1944 into a landing company, a land company and a special company (102nd, 123rd and 110th) becoming part of the 20 March 1944 in the 1st Motorised Regiment in the process of being transformed into the Italian Liberation Corps, framed by the 27 June also the Volunteer Squadron "Guide" which represented the Cavalry Corps in the Italian Liberation Corps.
+The IX Assault Unit "Arditi" is engaged in the Marche in June.

-After 18 days of bitter fighting along the 'Edith' defensive line erected along the Musone river from Loreto, Osimo and Filottrano by the Nazi-Fascist occupation forces, not without countless attempts to cross it by Polish liberation troops, the CIL and Majella Div. with considerable losses, the 18 June 1944 the 9th Division itself is employed and succeeds in the breakthrough near Casenuove di Osimo.
+After 18 days of fierce fighting along the “Edith” defensive line erected along the Musone river from Loreto, Osimo and Filottrano by the Nazi-fascist occupation forces, not without countless attempts to cross it by Polish liberation troops, the CIL and the Majella Division with considerable losses, the 18 June 1944 the IX Department itself was employed and succeeded in breaking through near Casenuove di Osimo.

 This courageous feat allowed first and foremost the liberation of Ancona, logistically decisive for the early breakthrough of the Gothic Line.

-The 9th Assault Division was assigned to the 2nd Brigade of the C.I.L. and was then framed, when the 24 September 1944 the C.I.L. was disbanded as the 3rd Battalion 'Col Moschin' into the 68th Infantry Regiment of the 'Legnano' Combat Group and participated in the War of Liberation.
-The 9th Parachute Assault Regiment 'Col Moschin' inherited its traditions.
+The IX assault unit was assigned to the II Brigade of the CIL and was then incorporated into the 24 September 1944 The CIL was disbanded, with the name of III Battalion “Col Moschin” in the 68th Infantry Regiment of the “Legnano” Combat Group, participating in the War of Liberation.
+The 9th Parachute Assault Regiment “Col Moschin” inherited its traditions.

 Post-war